Lance McCullers Jr.: 2022

-Still recovering from the forearm injury, diagnosed a right flexor tendon strain, McCullers was unable to throw in spring training and missed the start of the 2022 season.
-On August 13, McCullers made his season debut and earned the win after hurling six shutout innings versus the Oakland Athletics.
+Still recovering from the forearm injury, McCullers was diagnosed with a right flexor tendon strain, and was unable to throw in spring training and missed the start of the 2022 season.
+On August 13, he made his season debut and earned the win after hurling six shutout innings versus the Oakland Athletics.
 He allowed two hits, walked four, and struck out five.
 McCullers went 5 2/3 innings on September 2, allowing two runs, six hits, four walks and striking out seven to earn the win in a 4–2 final versus Los Angeles.
 He hurled six innings on September 15, issuing four walks, two hits, and two runs as he struck out 11 Athletics, his most since July 29, 2018.
 On September 21, McCullers worked seven innings versus his hometown Tampa Bay Rays and was the winning pitcher, allowing two runs to lead the Astros in a 5–2 final score for the series sweep, their first-ever at Tropicana Field.

-In 2022, McCullers was 4–2 with a 2.27 ERA in 47 2/3 innings in which he struck out 50 batters in eight starts.
+In 2022 for Houston, McCullers was 4–2 with a 2.27 ERA in 47 2/3 innings in which he struck out 50 batters in eight starts.

-In the third game of the 2022 ALDS, McCullers hurled the first six innings of a major league postseason-record 18-inning shutout and series-clinching sweep of the Mariners.
+In the third game of the ALDS, McCullers hurled the first six innings of a major league postseason-record 18-inning shutout and series-clinching sweep of the Mariners.
 The game remained scoreless for an unprecedented 17 innings in postseason history—until rookie Jeremy Peña homered in the top of the 18th to eventually win it for the Astros, 1–0.
-In Game 3 of the 2022 World Series versus the Philadelphia Phillies, McCullers became the first pitcher in postseason history to allow five home runs in a game.
+In Game 4 of the ALCS, he tossed 5 innings and allowed 3 runs to receive a no-decision as the Astros rallied to defeat the Yankees, 6–5, for the clinching game and series sweep.
+In Game 3 of the World Series versus the Philadelphia Phillies, McCullers became the first pitcher in postseason history to allow five home runs in a game.
 However, the Astros claimed the championship in six games to give McCullers his second World Series title.